ivy-llc/ivy/docs/partial_source/contributing/3_adding_functions.rst

 :code:`ivy.random_uniform` is also essentially a creation function, despite not being being located in :code:`creation.py`.

-The :code:`device` argument is **not** included for functions which accept arrays in the input and perform operations on these arrays.
+The :code:`device` argument is generally not included for functions which accept arrays in the input and perform operations on these arrays.
 In such cases, the device of the output arrays is the same as the device for the input arrays.
 In cases where the input arrays are located on different devices, an error will be thrown.